 Just look at Alyson Long and her family at world travel family

 The flashpacker is essentially a flashy + backpacker.
-Flashpacker is a fairly new term that is catching on and is being accepted into mainstream language.
+Flashpacker is a relatively new term that is catching on and is being accepted into mainstream language.

 You’re probably older than the average backpacker.
 You might even be married with kids.

 Much like the backpacker, you love the mobility of having all your possessions in one bag so you can move freely and quickly from place to place staying as long or as short as you like.
-Also like the backpacker, you are price conscience; however if you felt like it, you could easily stay at swaynkier hotels, eat at higher end sit down restaurants and splurge for for the latest and greatest travel gear and electronics.
+Also, like the backpacker, you are price conscience; however if you felt like it, you could easily stay at swankier hotels, eat at the higher end sit down restaurants and splurge for the latest and greatest travel gear and electronics.